SW-SEP4-S23/Cloud/README.md

 ### Running the project

+1. Open the project in VS Code.

-1. Start the database: Run this command in the terminal, while in the directory of the project `docker-compose -f "docker-compose.dev.yml" up -d --build`
+2. Start the database: `docker-compose -f "docker-compose.dev.yml" up -d --build`.

-2. Open the project in VS Code.

-3. Install the dependencies: Run this command in the the terminal, while in the directory of the project: `npm install`.

-4. Run the command: `Dev Containers: Rebuild and Reopen in Container`.

 > **_NOTE_**: If this errors, make sure you're not using PORT 5432.
 Refer to this guide to close the ports: [Guide](https://stackoverflow.com/a/39633428).

+3. Install the dependencies: `npm install`.

-4. Run `npm install` in the VS Code Terminal (This will run it in the container).
+4. Run the app: `npm run start:dev`

 5. The REST API should now be available at `localhost:3000`.